KRVE

 KRVE (96.1 FM) is a commercial radio station licensed to Brusly, Louisiana, and serving the Baton Rouge metropolitan area.
 It broadcasts an adult contemporary radio format, switching to Christmas music for much of November and December.
 KRVE is owned by iHeartMedia, Inc. with its radio studios and offices located east of downtown Baton Rouge near the I-10/I-12 interchange.
 It is known as "96.1 The River."

 KRVE has an effective radiated power (ERP) of 50,000 watts.
 The transmitter is on Frenchtown Road in Central, Louisiana.
 KRVE broadcasts using HD Radio technology.
 The HD2 digital subchannel carries a worship music format known as "Air1."
 That feeds 99 watt FM translator W266CD at 101.1 MHz in Baton Rouge.

 Programming

 KRVE is the flagship station for the nationally syndicated morning drive time show "Murphy, Sam and Jodi".
 On weeknights, it also carries the syndicated call-in and request show "Delilah".
-Both shows are distributed by co-owned Premiere Networks.
+Ellen K is heard Saturday mornings, and American Top 40: The '80s on Saturday nights.
+All four shows are distributed by co-owned Premiere Networks.